 June is truly a… Continue reading

 One reason to have a kitchen garden is to save money on food.
 But gardening can be an expensive proposition.
 By the time you buy seeds, seed pots, and all the other things you need to plant a garden, costs can quickly add up.
-And it… Continue reading
+And it kind of defeats… Continue reading

 My kitchen garden has changed a lot since I last gave you a tour in April.
 The early spring crops like radishes and spinach are past their season, the warm weather crops are growing like crazy, and we are eating more salad around… Continue reading